 e.
 Failing to exit immediately any facility or building when a fire alarm or other emergency notification has been sounded, or hindering or impairing the orderly evacuation of any Illinois Tech facility, building, or premises;

-g.
-Violations of state or local fire and fire-related ordinances or the life safety policies outlined in the Residence and Greek Life handbook listed online at web.iit.edu/housing.
+h.
+Violations of state or local fire and fire-related ordinances or the life safety policies outlined in the Residence Life handbook listed online at web.iit.edu/housing.

 7. Guest and Visitors

 Knowingly allowing one's visitors or guests to violate Illinois Tech policies or failing to monitor the behavior of one's visitors or guests to assure their adherence to such standards may result in the host student being held responsible for the actions of his or her visitors or guests.
 Students living in the residence halls and sororities are expected to also know and follow the guest policy outlined in the Residence Life handbook found online at: web.iit.edu/housing.

 It is the responsibility of all students and student organizations to encourage an atmosphere of learning, social responsibility and respect for human dignity and to provide positive influences and constructive development for members and aspiring members.
 Students and student organizations are expected to use good judgment to determine the abilities of individual students as they relate to organization activities and requirements.
 Accordingly, Illinois Tech prohibits acts of hazing.
 (Illinois law also prohibits hazing.
 See 720 ILCS §5/12C50.
 Hazing can be a Class 4 felony, which carries criminal penalties of up to three years' imprisonment and a $25,000 fine.)